An Information-Theoretic Framework for Out-of-Distribution Generalization with Applications to Stochastic Gradient Langevin Dynamics: Special Cases and Examples

-We end this subsection with a discussion on the $Q_W$.
-From the Bayes perspective, $Q_W$ is the prior distribution of the hypothesis and thus is fixed at the beginning.
-However, technically, the generalization bounds in this subsection hold for arbitrary $Q_W$ and we can optimize over $Q_W$ to further tighten the generalization bounds.
-In some examples (\eg, KL), the optimal $Q_W$ is achieved at $P_W$, but it is not always the case (\eg, $\chi^2$).
-Moreover, all the results derived in this subsection encompass the in-distribution generalization as a special case, by simply setting $\nu=\mu$.
-If we further set $Q_W = P_W$, then we establish a series of in-distribution generalization bounds by simply replacing $\fDivergence{P_i}{Q}$ with $I_f(W;Z_i)$, the $f$-mutual information between $W$ and $Z_i$.
+This Pinsker-type inequality is given by \cite{agrawal2021optimal}.
+Thus the bound in~\eqref{equation::expected generalization bounds::TV::eq-1} is always tighter than that in~\eqref{equation::expected generalization bounds::f divergence and bounded losses}.
+Secondly, as previously mentioned, we optimize $Q_W$ to tighten the bounds.
+In some examples, \eg, the KL-bound, the optimal $Q_W$ is achieved at $P_W$, but it is not always the case, \eg, the $\chi^2$-bound.
+Lastly, all the results derived in this subsection encompass the in-distribution generalization as a special case, by simply setting $\nu=\mu$.
+If we further set $Q_W = P_W$, then we establish a series of in-distribution generalization bounds by simply replacing $\fDivergence{P_i}{Q}$ with $I_f(W; Z_i)$, the $f$-mutual information between $W$ and $Z_i$.